 Extra resources

-Please refer to our if you feel you have been scammed.
+Please refer to our support article if you feel you have been scammed.

-You can stay aware of scams using government agency warnings, such as those on the and the
+You can stay aware of scams using government agency warnings, such as those on the Garda website and the Department of Social Protection (DSP).

-Read more about , detailed by Coimisiún na Meán, the regulator of online safety in Ireland.
+Read more about online safety, detailed by Coimisiún na Meán, the regulator of online safety in Ireland.

-Get from the Commission for Communications Regulation (ComReg).
+Get advice and information on scam calls and scam texts from the Commission for Communications Regulation (ComReg).

 quantum AI scam, common crypto scams,